Desbeers/SwiftlyKodiAPI/README.md

 I'm using this package in a few of my projects:

-- [Kodio](https://github.com/Desbeers/Kodio): an macOS and iPad music remote application
+- [Kodio](https://github.com/Desbeers/Kodio): a macOS music remote application
 - [Komodio](https://github.com/Desbeers/Komodio): an Apple TV Video Client

 ## Documentation